microsoft/vscode-docs/docs/customization/colorizer.md

 Many language colorizers have been uploaded to the VS Code [Extension Gallery](/docs/editor/extension-gallery.md) by the community.
 If you find one you want to use, simply install it and restart VS Code and the new language will be available.

-> **Tip:** To search for language support for a specific langauge, type the language name in the `Extension: Install Extension` dropdown to filter the available extensions.
+> **Tip:** To search for language support for a specific language, type the language name in the `Extension: Install Extension` dropdown to filter the available extensions.

 ![filter go language](images/colorizer/filter-go.png)